 Let’s take a look at it together!
 Here are the 5 areas to look at that will tell you if your programming is healthy.

 Great Community Development work focuses on solving inequity, not just treating symptoms.
 In your programs, a solutions-focus means that the program has tangible, measurable outcomes that tie directly to the purpose of the program.
 Even more – everyone on the program team should know what those targets are and understand how to get them!

 To make sure solutions are happening, healthy programs will have clear processes for tracking those impact metrics.
 Of course, data is not super helpful without analysis.
-Healthy programs will have rhythms for evaluating their impact metrics, trends, and know how to adjust to get back on track.
-This is a great way to start evaluating the program impact in your day to day community development work.
+Healthy programs will have rhythms for evaluating their impact metrics, trends, and know-how to adjust to get back on track.
+This is a great way to start evaluating the program’s impact in your day-to-day community development work.